AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/development/building/_index.md

 ```

 ### Generating the website
-To generate the alchemist website run
+To generate the Alchemist website run
 ```bash
 ./gradlew hugoBuild
 ```